codatio/codat-docs/docs/lending/guides/loan-writeback/deposit.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Once you receive the configuration information, you are ready to deposit funds into the borrower's bank account.
-This is known as *loan drawdown* general lending, and an *advance* in invoice finance.
+This is known as *loan drawdown* in general lending, and an *advance* in invoice finance.
 You will need to:

 1. [Create a transfer](/lending/guides/loan-writeback/deposit#create-transfer) from the lender's bank account to the borrower's bank account.